phlundblom/esphome-p1mini/README.md

 * Now (Sep 2022) also supports the binary format used by some meters.

 ## Rewrite from custom component to external component
-> [!WARNING]
-> This project has recently been rewritten from beeing a [custom component](https://esphome.io/components/sensor/custom), because these are deprecated, into an [external component](https://esphome.io/components/external_components).
+This project has recently been rewritten from beeing a [custom component](https://esphome.io/components/sensor/custom), because these are deprecated, into an [external component](https://esphome.io/components/external_components).
 As a result there are some differences and there could be bugs introduced by the rewrite.

 Changes as a result of the rewrite include:
 * The update period can no longer be changed dynamically.
 A rebuild is needed to change it.